-6 Conclusion and future work
+6. Conclusion and future work

-In this paper, we showed how complex structural changes in transfer are treated within our logic-based transfer model, in which the target linguistic description is obtained from the source description in a nondestructive manner.
-These type of structural changes cause a problem when they co-occur and their transfer rules are interacted.
+In this paper, we showed how complex structural changes in transfer are treated within our logic-based transfer model, in which the target linguistic description is obtained from the source description in a non-destructive manner.
+These types of structural changes cause a problem when they co-occur and their transfer rules are interacted.
 We also discussed a problem in transferring coordinate structures and presented an extended transfer model with coordinate expansion.